tPayne0647/nautobot-api-sandbox/README.md

 ## Currently Working On / Want to Add

-- Exception handling?
-Need to learn more about how these work exactly...
+- [ ] Exception handling?
+Need to learn more about how these work exactly.
-- Valid unittest?
+- [ ] Valid unittest?
+Need more tests...
-- Integrate click?
+- [ ] Integrate click? really want to rework UI
-- Make sure using logging correctly
+- [ ] Make sure using logging correctly
+- [ ] Fix delete_tenant RequestError 409
+- [ ] Update readme instructions
-- Poetry integration
+- [x] Poetry integration
-- publish application?
+- [x] Publish package

 This is a work in progress!!!